Sufjan Stevens: Themes

 Stevens' work is known to explore themes of love, religion, outer space, and grief.
+His record label stated that 2010's The Age of Adz featured themes of "love, sex, death, disease, illness, anxiety, and suicide".

 Despite many of his songs having spiritual allusions, Stevens does not identify as a contemporary Christian music artist or frequently discuss religion with the press.
 He told The Village Voice: "I don't think music media is the real forum for theological discussions.
 I think I've said things and sung about things that probably weren't appropriate for this kind of form.
 And I just feel like it's not my work or my place to be making claims and statements because I often think it's misunderstood."

 During a 2004 interview with Adrian Pannett for Comes with a Smile magazine, when asked how important faith was to his music, he said "I don't like talking about that stuff in the public forum because, I think, certain themes and convictions are meant for personal conversation."
 In a 2006 interview, he said "It's not so much that faith influences us as it lives in us.
 In every circumstance (giving a speech or tying my shoes), I am living and moving and being."

 Personal life

 Stevens has resided in Upstate New York near the Catskill Mountains since 2019.
 Before this, he lived in New York City for 20 years.
-He identifies as a Christian.
+He is a Christian.
 Stevens also stated in 2005 that he attended an Anglo-Catholic Episcopal church.

+In September 2023, Stevens revealed in a post on Instagram that he had been hospitalized the previous month and diagnosed with Guillain–Barré syndrome.
+He wrote that he was undergoing physical rehabilitation to relearn how to walk after the illness.

+In October 2023, Stevens dedicated his new album Javelin to his partner, Evans Richardson, who died in April of the same year.
+Richardson had served as the chief of staff at the Studio Museum in Harlem, which is dedicated to showcasing the work of black artists; in 2021 he had also been elected as chair of the accreditation commission for the American Alliance of Museums, with "a focus on diversity and access for the communities they serve".
+Stevens' dedication of Javelin to Richardson was the first time that Stevens had publicly discussed him or his own sexuality.